CPT-Jack-A-Castle/HSEVD-ArbitraryOverwriteGDI/README.md

 ```
 This exploits has been tested on Windows 7 x86, Windows 8.1 x64 and Windows 10 build 1611
-This exploits has been tested on Windows 7 x86 and Windows 8.1 x64, but should run successfully on any version lower then Windows 10 < build v1607.
 ```

 Compile Exploit: